 From installing PostgreSQL to creating a new user and database, this guide shows how to rapidly get Postgres up and running on an Ubuntu 20.04 server database

-A non-root user with sudo capabilities and a rudimentary firewall should be installed on your server.
+Install rudimentary firewall and non-root user with sudo capabilities on your server

 We used version 20.04 of Ubuntu, but the steps should work for other versions listed above.
 We shall be using the apt repository and the steps are as shown below